StylianiKontopoulou/HomeFinder_Backend/README.md

+# Introduction
+In the sections below, instructions for API setup, OpenAPI and swagger documentation are provided.

 # Installation
-The sections below describe the steps that must be followed in order to setup the backend API service using WildFly as an application server, either manually or using Docker containers.
+The sub-sections below describe the steps that must be followed in order to setup the backend API service using WildFly as an application server, either manually or using Docker containers.

 ## Docker setup
 - Navigate into the files `pom.xml` and `src\main\resources\META-INF\persistence.xml` and verify that the local setup option is commented-out.